 Planning for Your Event

-If you would like to reserve the tripod and phone adapter to Facebook Live your event, email Colette Kent at [email protected].
+If you would like to reserve one of our live streaming kits, email Colette Kent at [email protected].

 During Your Event

-If you run into technical difficulties in any academic classroom, the Lindner Family Commons, or the Conference Room 505, please contact Academic Technologies at: 202-994-0485.
+If you run into technical difficulties in an academic classroom, the Lindner Family Commons, or the Conference Room 505, please contact Academic Technologies at 202-994-0485.